Business routes of Interstate 25: Springer

-Business Loop 16 (BL 16) is an unsigned 3.43 mi business loop serving the city of Springer in Colfax County.
+Interstate 25 Business (I-25 Bus.), inventoried as Business Loop 16 (BL 16), is an unsigned 3.43 mi business loop serving the city of Springer in Colfax County.
 The loop begins at exit 412 of I-25 and travels northeast along Railroad Avenue.
-The loop serves as the main north–south road in the town and intersects Fourth Street, which, to the west of the loop is NM 21 and, to the east is US 56 and US 412.
+The loop serves as the main north–south road in the town and intersects Fourth Street, which, to the west of the loop, is NM 21 and, to the east, is US 56 and US 412.
 Continuing northwest, the loop intersects NM 468 and then runs closely parallel to the Interstate before merging at exit 414.